PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 However, this role allows accessing Secrets and running Pods as any ServiceAccount in the namespace, so it can be used to gain the API access levels of any ServiceAccount in the namespace.
-This role also does not allow write access to Endpoints in clusters created using Kubernetes v1.22+.
+This role also does not allow write access to Endpoints in clusters created using PlaidCloud v1.22+.
 More information is available in the ["Write Access for Endpoints" section](#write-access-for-endpoints).</td>
 </tr>
 <tr>